 - Packaging is not just of means of wrapping up your product for sale.
 They are visual identifiers and the last communication device a product has at the point of purchase.
 If your customers can’t spot you, they’ll notice your competitor.

 Tropicana’s redesign struggle illustrates the importance of packaging in the overall branding ecosystem.
-Whether Tropicana conducted research or chose to ignore findings if it before commercializing the new packaging remains unknown.
+Whether Tropicana conducted research or chose to ignore findings before commercializing the new packaging remains unknown.

 In my opinion, the orange with a straw was a clear indication of what consumers could expect.
 It lent a natural association to ‘pure’ and ‘freshness’.
-Replacing this imagery with the final outcome, i.e. a glass of orange juice, led consumers to question if the formula had indeed changed.
+Replacing this imagery with a glass of orange juice, led consumers to question if the formula had indeed changed.